vimc/orderly/README.md

 There is a set of regression tests that require the reference data.
 Enable these by running the script `./scripts/copy_reference` which creates data in `tests/testthat/reference`

+## RStudio addins

+There are [addins](https://github.com/vimc/orderly.rstudio) avaialble to help with development workflows.

+See docs at [orderly.rstudio](https://github.com/vimc/orderly.rstudio#setup) for setup and usage instructions.

 ## Installation

 Install `orderly` from CRAN with